JozefPlata/babylon-nuxt3-starter/README.md

-# This is a starter kit BabylonJS with Nuxt3
+# This is a starter kit for BabylonJS with Nuxt3

 [nuxt 3 documentation](https://v3.nuxtjs.org)